(joint appointment with Urban Planning)

 Additional research interests include urban agriculture, landscape planning, urban morphology, environmental history, tourism, and cognitive science.

-Hailing originally from Toronto but with extensive sojourns in Québec City, Basel (Switzerland), and Sheffield (England), Prof. Luka is active beyond the realm of architecture and urban design as a member of the Board of Directors of the Fondation Schmeelk Canada Foundation, which has as its mission to promote understanding and cooperation between Canada’s French- and English-speaking communities, and to promote interprovincial studies.
+Hailing originally from Toronto but with extensive sojourns in Québec City, Basel (Switzerland), and Sheffield (England), Prof. Luka is a member of the Board of Directors of the Centre d'écologie urbaine de Montréal, which has as its mission to build and share expertise concerning viable, democratic approaches to sustainability in urban and suburban contexts, and beyond the realm of architecture and urban design with the Fondation Schmeelk Canada Foundation, which aims to promote understanding and cooperation between Canada’s French- and English-speaking populations.
 He was also a member of the Tafelmusik early music ensemble in Toronto for 10 years, with which he recorded several CDs.

 Recent major projects